WYMK: History

 On September 26, 1993, the station was sold and changed its call sign to WMJU, and on November 11, 1999 to WFAF.

-Previously the station had been simulcasting WFAS-FM (103.9), an adult contemporary station with studios in Hartsdale and was licensed to Bronxville.
-It was announced on February 25, 2012, that WFAF would begin simulcasting country music station WDBY ("KICKS 105.5 FM") from Brookfield, Connecticut, starting on Thursday, March 1.
+Previously the station had been simulcasting WFAS-FM 103.9, an adult contemporary station with studios in Hartsdale and was licensed to Bronxville.
+It was announced on February 25, 2012, that WFAF would begin simulcasting country music station WDBY ("KICKS 105.5 FM") from Patterson, New York, starting on Thursday, March 1.
 The switch was moved up to February 29, 2012, at noon.
-To reflect the format change, Cumulus changed the call sign from WFAF to WDVY.
+To reflect the format change, Cumulus Media changed the call sign from WFAF to WDVY.

 WDVY was sold to Family Radio as part of the agreement to sell long-time Family Radio station 94.7 WFME in Newark, New Jersey, to Cumulus Media.
 The WDBY simulcast went silent on Monday, January 14, 2013, in preparation for Family Radio, the previous programming from 94.7, to move there along with the WFME call letters.
 The station began playing traditional Christian hymns that afternoon and the full Family Radio feed on Tuesday, January 15, 2013.

-After Family Radio acquired WQBU-FM on January 20, 2022, the group moved the WFME-FM call sign to the new station on January 26.
+After Family Radio acquired WQBU-FM 92.7 on January 20, 2022, the group moved the WFME-FM call sign to the new station on January 26.
 Meanwhile, 106.3's call sign was changed to WYMK.